Hurthle (HEERT-luh) cell cancer is a rare cancer that affects the thyroid gland.

-- Injury to the nerve that controls the voice box (recurrent laryngeal nerve), which could cause temporary or permanent hoarseness or a loss of your voice
+- Injury to the nerve that controls the voice box (recurrent laryngeal nerve), which could cause temporary or permanent hoarseness or a loss of the voice

 - Excessive bleeding

-After surgery, your doctor will prescribe the hormone levothyroxine (Synthroid, Unithroid, others) to replace the hormone produced by your thyroid.
+After surgery, your health care provider will prescribe the hormone levothyroxine (Synthroid, Unithroid, others) to replace the hormone produced by the thyroid.
 You'll need to take this hormone for the rest of your life.

 Radioactive iodine therapy